page0egap/probabilistic-linear-regression-attack-hypersphere-secure-sketch/README.md

 #### enviroments for running experiments

-1. Run docker to build the image by `docker build .` or already built image from dockerhub `https://hub.docker.com/r/zhupengxu/hypersphere-secure-sketch-probabilistic-linear-regression-attack`.
+1. Run docker to build the image by `docker build -t probabilistic-linear-regression-attack .` or already built image from dockerhub `https://hub.docker.com/r/zhupengxu/hypersphere-secure-sketch-probabilistic-linear-regression-attack`.
 2. Run it by with binding port `-p 8888:8888` with command `docker run -p 8888:8888 --name plra probabilistic-linear-regression-attack`
 3. Open the browser and go to `localhost:8888`, you probabily need the jupyter session key which will be displayed in the terminal when you run the docker.